How do I know if I have orgasmed?

 - Emily Duncan

-- Sep 16
+- Sep 16, 2025

-- 3 min read
+- 4 min read

-To answer this, we first need to unpack what an orgasm actually is.
-Typically, orgasms happen at the peak of sexual arousal.
-As sexual tension builds, it reaches a tipping point before releasing in the body and genitals.
-This release is often accompanied by rhythmic contractions in the pelvic floor muscles.
-You may feel vaginal or anal contractions.
-The orgasm may be experienced only in the genitals or radiate throughout the whole body.
 It’s important to note that even in science, there is no single universal definition of orgasm.
 The experience varies widely from person to person.
-This can be frustrating for people with vulvas who are trying to work out if they have had one.
+This can be frustrating for people with vulvas trying to work out if they have had one.
 You often hear the phrase “when it happens, you’ll just know”, but if you don’t, that can feel disheartening.
 For some vulva owners, orgasms are crystal clear.
 The release of sexual tension feels unlike anything else.
 For others, it’s trickier to identify.

 Physical Signs of Orgasm

-Heart rate: Your heartbeat typically speeds up as you get closer.
+Heart Rate: Your heartbeat typically speeds up as you get closer.

 Breathing: Breathing becomes faster and shallower.

-Nipples and genitals: Nipples often harden when aroused, and genitals become engorged with blood.
+Nipples and Genitals: Nipples often harden when aroused, and genitals become engorged with blood.
 For vulva owners, the vulva may swell and change colour.

-Skin changes: Your face, neck, and chest may flush.
+Skin Changes: Your face, neck, and chest may flush.
 After orgasm, your genitals often become extra sensitive.

 Sensitivity: For vulva owners, the clitoris may be too sensitive to touch for a few minutes.
 Some people also feel a sensation like they’re about to urinate.
-If you follow that feeling, it may lead to orgasm or to squirting.
+If you follow that feeling, it may lead to orgasm or squirting.
 (Yes, squirting can feel amazing.)
 It’s worth noting that squirting and orgasms are not necessarily the same thing.
-You can squirt without orgasming, and orgasm without squirting.
+You can squirt without orgasming and orgasm without squirting.
 I’ll cover squirting in a dedicated blog post soon.

 Urination: Another sign is needing to pee but being unable to right after orgasm.
 This happens because climax releases vasopressin, a hormone that temporarily reduces how much water passes into urine.